ZigaSajovic/dCpp/README.md

 The _[dCpp](https://github.com/ZigaSajovic/dCpp)_ project is constantly updated and optimized.
 This is the openSource version.

-###Theory

-From _abstract_ of the paper  _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_ in which the theory is derived by [Žiga Sajovic](https://www.linkedin.com/in/zigasajovic) and [Martin Vuk](http://www.fri.uni-lj.si/en/martin-vuk/default.html):

-In this paper we develop operational calculus on programming spaces that generalizes existing approaches to automatic differentiation of computer programs and provides a rigorous framework for program analysis through calculus.

-We present an abstract computing machine that models automatically differentiable computer programs.
-Computer programs are viewed as maps on a finite dimensional vector space called virtual memory space, which we extend by the tensor algebra of its dual to accommodate derivatives.
-The extended virtual memory is by itself an algebra of programs, a data structure one can calculate with, and its elements give the expansion of the original program as an infinite tensor series at program's input values.
-We define the operator of differentiation on programming spaces and implement higher order derivatives as well as a generalized shift operator in terms of its powers.
-Our approach offers a powerful tool for program analysis and approximation, and provides deep learning with a formal calculus.

-Several possible applications to computer science are presented, most notably trainable general tensor neural networks that can provide a meaningful way of neural network initialization and enable generalization of the existing state of the art methods for analyzing neural networks to any computer program, and vice versa; i.e. connecting deep learning and general program analysis.

-The paper _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_, containing derivation of the theory is available on arXiv.

 ###Citation
 If you use _[dCpp](https://github.com/ZigaSajovic/dCpp)_ in your work, please cite the following paper